steve lacy: musical wunderkind

 Steve is quick to point out that the stereotypical image of Compton that dominates the public perception, its streets, its neighbourhoods and its communities, are completely warped, exaggerated and inaccurate.
 “It’s not just the Compton portrayed in, like, Boyz n the Hood, that was years ago.
 The image painted of Compton is very negative.
 A landmark of Compton is a damn courthouse, that’s fully fucking sad to me.”
 Such is his pride and respect for his neighbourhood, the word “Compton” is tattooed across his chest.

-At age ten, Steve began playing the guitar.
+At age seven, Steve began playing the guitar.
 “At the time that I picked it up I was just in love with it.
 It was just cool I was playing a lot of Guitar Hero, and then it was like ‘Ok, I need the real thing now’.”
 At high school he joined the school band and met Jameel Bruner, the keyboard player for The Internet at the time, and what ensued is nothing short of musical history.
 Steve soon began work with The Internet on their third album, Ego Death.
 Fronted by Syd tha Kyd, the album won critical acclaim and a Grammy nomination for its sharp lyricism as well as the clever production, in which Steve had a big hand.
 Pitchfork described it as “an offspring of early neo-soul pillars like Groove Theory and Maxwell’s Urban Hang Suite, bedroomy but also lush and progressive”.
 Rolling Stone noted that “The best tracks fade away into gravity-defying instrumental outros that make Syd’s heartache feel sublimely serene.”
 Steve wasn’t able to tour the album with the rest of the band.
 He was still in school.

 One of the resounding qualities of Steve’s talent, picked up with wearisome repetition by music journalists and projected across hyperbolic headlines, is the fact he’s the “iPhone producer”, teaching himself to produce using little more than an iPod Touch.
 As he explained in TEDxTeens talk back in 2017, each Christmas throughout his teens he asked for a Macbook, but never received one.
 Instead he created beats using apps like iMPC, BeatMaker 2 and GarageBand on the iPod.
 Between his guitar, his bass, and these apps, Steve had everything he needed to create something totally unique.
 The accolades soon followed, as did call-ups from Kendrick Lamar, J. Cole and Denzel Curry to work on the production of their albums.
 “They’re all just nice, well-rounded, smart, talented people,” he says, of what he learnt sat in studios with such illustrious names.
 “They pretty much ensure that I’m one of them.
 That’s probably the biggest thing that I’ve learnt... that I’m one of them.
 I didn’t feel any different around them, intimidated around them, you know?
 We were just cool.
 Just human.”

-Next came Steve Lacy’s Demos, his debut solo project.
+Next came the mixtape, Steve Lacy’s Demos, his debut solo project.
 Also produced largely on an iPhone, Steve sang vocals straight into the microphone.
 Dark Red, the mixtape’s lead single, currently sits at 27 million streams on Spotify, and he’s since featured on tracks with Tyler, the Creator, Frank Ocean and Blood Orange.
 Most recently Steve appeared on a Vampire Weekend single, the band’s first ever guest-feature on a track, and has credits on Solange’s new album When I Get Home, one of the most intriguing musical projects of the moment.

 Working with Solange was “cool”, Steve says.
 “She was open... open to all of to my ideas.
 I remember there was this one time where I had this chord progression that was very, very tedious.
 I was so nervous, because it was the first time that I had met her, so I’m like oh man, and I’m like fucking it up, and she’s like no, no, don’t worry, and she turned the mic up to my face because I’m playing this like, this chord progression, she was just very open and calm, I ended up getting it out.
 It didn’t make the record but that was a fun moment.”
 When asked why he thinks a 20-year-old kid has picked up so many illustrious credits, Steve hazards a guess at being “kind of good at music”, and “just being... cool.”